 Urinary Diversion– If bladder must be removed because of nerve damage, or cancer, an artificial bladder may be created, and a Urinary Diversion used.
 The urinary organs are replaced with others that can drain urine into a stoma, or a catheter.

-Urinary incontinence is inevitably embarrassing though it is as serious, and unavoidable a problem as most other diseases.
 You do not have to live with urinary incontinence forever.
 Make an appointment with your urologist today, and look forward to a future without worry.

 If you live in the Plano, Frisco and Dallas, Texas area and would like more information on male urinary incontinence, or would like to discuss male incontinence treatment, please contact the urology practice of Dr. Mark Allen.